 - Smoked paprika, ground cumin: These smoky spices offer a ton of flavor to the soup.
 If you don’t like smoked paprika, regular, sweet or spicy paprika also work!

 - Herbamare: This is a specialty seasoning that blends sea salt, vegetables and herbs.
 It adds a delicious, savory flavor to the soup.
-Alternatively, you can use ½ tsp salt and ½ tsp herb blend of your choice.
+Alternatively, you can use ½ teaspoon salt and ½ teaspoon herb blend of your choice.
 I don’t include additional salt in the recipe but you can certainly add some to taste.

 - Dry oregano: For even more flavor, I like to add dry oregano to the soup.
 You could use fresh oregano if you have some on hand.
 Basil or thyme are good alternatives but create a different flavor in the soup.